zeronetworks/zerologon/README.md

 A python script based on [SecuraBV script](https://github.com/SecuraBV/CVE-2020-1472).

 Demonstrates that CVE-2020-1472 can be done via RPC/SMB, and not only over RPC/TCP.

-Additionaly, there is a random byte in the final client challange & client credential - to test against trivial IDS signatures
+Additionaly, there is a random byte in the final client challange & client credential - to test against trivial IDS signatures.
 The RPC/SMB scan runs by default.
 Depending on the target server, some may require a valid authenticated user to get permission to the netlogon pipe.

 # Execution